AlexShaGH/C-Sharp-Wrapper-For-Native-Windows-Methods---Interop/README.md

 # C# Wrapper For Native Windows Methods - Interoperability methods

-It was designed to allow accessing low-level windows functions from C# environment
+It was designed to allow accessing low-level windows functions related to file system, files and devices from C# environment